shuheen/Chooose-Assignment/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn`

+To install all dependency packages.

+### `yarn start`

+Runs the app with Mock Server in the development mode.
+Note: Have changed the script just for testing purpose so that app starts with Mock data.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn start:mock`

 Runs the app with Mock Server in the development mode.\